mbastard/TargetingCustomers_DAIB/README.md

 profile.json contains information about customers.
 * gender is the identified gender of the customer.
 * age is the age of the customer at the time of the promotion period.
-* id is the customer membership identification.
+* id is the customer membership identification. (link to transactions.json)
 * became_member is the date when the customer became a member.
 * income is the self reported income of the customer at the time of the promotion period.